awsdocs/amazon-connect-user-guide/doc_source/agentconsole-guide.md

 Agents can log in using the URL, user name, and password provided by their Amazon Connect administrator\.
 Each agent has a unique user name and password\.

-If your agents use a softphone for Amazon Connect, you must allow traffic in both directions for the ports and addresses listed below, for the region in which you created your instance\.
+If your agents use a softphone for Amazon Connect, you must allow traffic outbound to the destination ports and addresses listed below, for the region in which you created your instance\.

 The IP addresses used by Amazon Connect for each region are listed, along with the addresses for all AWS services, in the [https://ip\-ranges\.amazonaws\.com/ip\-ranges\.json](https://ip-ranges.amazonaws.com/ip-ranges.json) file under the service name AMAZON\_CONNECT\.
 For agents to use the CCP, you also need to allow access for the softphone signaling endpoints, which are hosted in Amazon EC2\.
 For more information about IP address ranges in AWS, see [AWS IP Address Ranges](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html)\.